Economic history of the United Kingdom: Free trade

 Free trade was intellectually established by 1780 and implemented in the 1840s, thanks to the unusually strong influence of political theorists such as Adam Smith.
 They convincingly argued that the old policy of mercantilism held back the British economy, which if unfettered was poised to dominate world trade.
 As predicted, British dominance of world trade was apparent by the 1850s.

 After 1840, Britain committed its economy to free trade, with few barriers or tariffs.
 This was most evident in the repeal in 1846 of the Corn Laws, which had imposed stiff tariffs on imported grain.
-The end of these laws opened the British market to unfettered competition, grain prices fell, and food became more plentiful in Britain, the main island of the then United Kingdom.
-The same was not true in Ireland where the 1840s saw the worst famine in Europe in that century.
-By re-introducing income taxes in 1842 at the rate of 7 pence on the pound for incomes over £150, the government of Sir Robert Peel was able to compensate for loss of revenue and repeal import duties on over 700 items.
+The end of these laws opened the British market to unfettered competition; grain prices fell, and food became more plentiful within Great Britain.
+The same was not true, however, in Ireland where the 1840s saw the worst famine in Europe in that century.
+By re-introducing income taxes in 1842 at the rate of 7 pennies on the pound (or roughly 3%) for incomes over £150, the government of Sir Robert Peel was able to compensate for loss of revenue and repeal import duties on over 700 items.

 From 1815 to 1870, Britain reaped the benefits of being the world's first modern, industrialised nation.
-It described itself as 'the workshop of the world', meaning that its finished goods were produced so efficiently and cheaply that they could often undersell comparable, locally manufactured goods in almost any other market.
+It described itself as "the workshop of the world", meaning that its finished goods were produced so efficiently and cheaply that they could often undersell comparable, locally manufactured goods in almost any other market.
 If political conditions in a particular overseas market were stable enough, Britain could dominate its economy through free trade alone without having to resort to formal rule or mercantilism.
 Britain was even supplying half the needs in manufactured goods of such nations as Germany, France, Belgium, and the United States.
 By 1820, 30% of Britain's exports went to its Empire, rising slowly to 35% by 1910.
 Until the latter 19th century, India remained Britain's economic jewel in terms of both imports and exports.
 In 1867, when British exports to her Empire totaled £50 million, £21 million of that was earned from India's market alone.
 Second to India, but far behind, was Australia, whose imports from Britain totaled £8 million, followed by Canada (£5.8 million), Hong Kong (£2.5 million), Singapore (£2 million), and New Zealand (£1.6 million).
 While these figures were undoubtedly significant, they represented just over a third of total British exports, the same proportion as over forty years before.

 Apart from coal, iron, tin and kaolin most raw materials had to be imported so that, in the 1830s, the main imports were (in order): raw cotton (from the American South), sugar (from the West Indies), wool, silk, tea (from China), timber (from Canada), wine, flax, hides and tallow.
 By 1900, Britain's global share had soared to 22.8% of total imports.
 By 1922, its global share was 14.9% of total exports and 28.8% of manufactured exports.